Show navigation Hide navigation

 Snippets

-Munch & Move news snippets are designed to be included in your regular communications with families such as newsletters, social media posts or an alternate platform such as story park.
+Munch & Move news snippets are designed to be easily shared through your regular family communications—such as newsletters, social media posts, or platforms like Storypark.

-These snippets include information about breastfeeding, healthy eating, physical activity or screen time with the aim of supporting healthy lifestyle behaviours at home.
+Each snippet provides practical information on topics like breastfeeding, healthy eating, physical activity, and screen time, with the goal of supporting and reinforcing healthy lifestyle habits at home.

-Click here to download the news snippets for sharing with families
+Click here to download news snippets for sharing with families

-When preparing content to share with families please use the below tiles and text as a guide.
-You may also like to include this statement when sharing news snippets:
+When preparing content to share with families, you can use the tiles and text below as a guide.
+Consider including the following statement alongside your Munch & Move news snippets:

-‘At (service name), we follow the Munch & Move program- a NSW Health initiative that promotes healthy eating, physical activity, and reduced screen time for children aged 0-5 years.
-This evidence-based program supports your child’s health and wellbeing while in our care.
+"At [Service Name], we follow the Munch & Move program - an evidence-based NSW Health initiative that promotes healthy eating, physical activity, and reduced screen time for children aged 0–5 years.
+This program supports your child’s health and wellbeing while they are in our care.

-We’ll be sharing quick tips on topics like nutrition (including breastfeeding), movement, and screen time that you can easily use at home.
-If you'd like to know more, feel free to chat with us at drop-off or pick-up!’
+We’ll be sharing simple, practical tips on topics like nutrition (including breastfeeding), active play, and screen time that you can easily use at home.
+If you'd like to learn more, feel free to chat with us during drop-off or pick-up!"

 For more healthy lunchbox tips, visit www.healthyliving.nsw.gov.au/healthy-lunchboxes